Texas TEA funds used in classrooms

 Utilizing your grant funds to meet the above intent of the program will enable students, faculty and staff to return to their campus with more confidence than before.
 And, with the ability to combine the TEA funding dollars with additional funding from other sources such as ESSER, school districts can confidently protect their campus without the stress of budget concerns.
 Parents will be able to rest assured knowing that participating schools are taking every precaution necessary to keep their children safe.

-R-Zero’s Arc enhances our existing disinfection processes and adds another measure to keep our students and staff safe… we purchased three Arcs per high school, two per middle school, one per elementary school and one per administrative building so we could disinfect each room, every day.” – Dr. Christie Whitbeck, Fort Bend Superintendent
+R-Zero’s Arc enhances our existing disinfection processes… we purchased three Arcs per high school, two per middle school, one per elementary school, and one per administrative building so we could disinfect each room, every day.” – Dr. Christie Whitbeck, Fort Bend Superintendent

 TEA Funds + R-Zero = The Perfect Partnership